FuriLabs/furios-terminal/README.md

 ## Fonts

 In order to work with [LVGL], fonts need to be converted to bitmaps, stored as C arrays.
-FuriOS Recovery currently uses a combination of the [OpenSans] font for text and the [FontAwesome] font for pictograms.
+FuriOS Terminal currently uses a combination of the [OpenSans] font for text and the [FontAwesome] font for pictograms.
 For both fonts only limited character ranges are included to reduce the binary size.
 To (re)generate the C file containing the combined font, run the following command

 ```
 $ ./regenerate-fonts.sh